byteball/counterstake-sdk/README.md

 * `assistant_reward_percent`: percentage of the amount to be paid to an assistant for helping to process the cross-chain transfer.
 * `signer`: signer object from [ethers](https://docs.ethers.io) for signing the transfer transaction.
 It is optional in browser: if missing, the SDK will use MetaMask to create it and ask the user to change the network if necessary.
 * `testnet`: whether to use testnet.
 Optional.
 If missing, mainnet is assumed.
-* `obyteClient`: [obyte.js](https://obytejs.com) client to use for getting data from Obyte DAG.
+* `obyteClient`: [obyte.js](https://obytejs.com) client to use for getting data from the Obyte DAG.
 Optional.
 Pass it here if you are already using obyte.js in your dapp and want the SDK to reuse the existing connection.
 If missing, the SDK will create an obyte.js client.
 If the function is called several times without `obyteClient`, the SDK will create a connection only once and reuse it between calls.

 The function returns the transaction hash of the sending transaction.
 You can use it to track the progress of the transfer using `csEvents`.